microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-04.md

     dotnet build
     ```

-    *If you see any warnings or errors, review the previous steps to make sure the code is correct.*
+    _If you see any warnings or errors, review the previous steps to make sure the code is correct._

 Now you're ready to test the application.
 Just repeat steps 2a and 2b.

 ### Step 4: Use Azure Cache for Redis as state store

 Now, you can also use Azure Cache for Redis instead of the default state store.
-This will require no code changes, similar to replacing *RabbitMQ* with Azure Service Bus in challenge 3 required no code changes either.
+This will require no code changes, similar to how replacing _RabbitMQ_ with Azure Service Bus in challenge 3 required no code changes either.

 1. Update the `Resources/dapr/components/statestore.yaml` file with the key/value pairs for your Azure Redis Cache instance.
 You can find these on the Overview blade of your Azure Redis Cache instance.
 Make sure you add the **6380** port number after the host URI.

     **Example:**

     ```yaml
     apiVersion: dapr.io/v1alpha1
     kind: Component
     metadata:
       name: statestore
-      namespace: default
     spec:
       type: state.redis
       version: v1
       metadata:
         - name: redisHost
           value: redis-dapr-ussc-demo.redis.cache.windows.net:6380
         - name: redisPassword
           value: qu4qw8bFakeKey7KVrBYFFakeKey+v3raFBNA3M=
-      - name: actorStateStore
-        value: true
         - name: enableTLS
           value: true
     scopes:
-    - trafficcontrolservice
+      - traffic-control-service
     ```

-    *You can also obtain the Azure Redis Cache instance details using AZ CLI:*
+    _You can also obtain the Azure Redis Cache instance details using AZ CLI:_

     Host name and port: